 The postage accounts you use to create labels in ShipStation will either be post-billed or balance-based accounts.
 The difference is how they charge you for the labels you create in ShipStation.

 Most postage provider and carrier integrations are considered Post-billed.
 That means your provider sends an invoice each month and bills your account for all labels used in your invoice period.
 With post-billed providers, you are only charged for the labels you actually use.
 Any labels you create but do not use to ship a parcel will not be invoiced.

 FedEx and UPS are common examples of post-billed providers.
 All billing for labels from post-billed providers is managed by the carrier and not by ShipStation.
 For billing issues with these providers, you must contact your provider directly.

-Balanced-based providers charge you for your labels the moment you create them and require you carry a balance.
+Balanced-based providers charge you for your labels the moment you create them and require you to maintain a balance to purchase your labels.
 If your balance is lower than the amount required to purchase a label or batch of labels, you must add funds to your balance before you can create them.

 Set Your Account to Auto-Fund!

 You can set ShipStation to automatically refill your balance when it crosses a certain threshold.
-Review our Add Funds and Auto-Funding help article for details.
+Review our Add Funds to your ShipStation Balance help article for details.

 You can add multiple accounts for the same carrier by repeating the provider connection process.
 We highly recommend giving each account a unique nickname so you can differentiate them in the Services selection menu.

 Not all carriers allow multiple accounts in ShipStation.
 Please review our Carrier Integration Guide to see if your carrier supports this feature.